 TIP: Be sure to also read our post on the 50+ free things to do in London for visitors.

-- Monday to Saturday 8:30– 16:00 (last entry).
+- Monday, Tuesday, Thursday, Friday, and Saturday: 8:30 – 16:00 (last entry).
 This is subject to change for special events or services.

 - Sunday - closed to visitors, except for worshippers.